 Early Notables of the Hartel family (pre 1700)

-More information is included under the topic Early Hartel Notables in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) are included under the topic Early Hartel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hartel family to Ireland